faid-alfarisi/PHP-Date-bypass-Y2K38-bug/README.md

 # PHP-Date-bypass-Y2K38-bug
 This class is for bypass the 32-bit PHP Y2K38 bug

+	Changelog	:
+		1.0
+		---
+			- Initial release
+		1.1
+		---
+			- Added "F" for a full textual representation of a month (January through December)
+			- Added "M" for a short textual representation of a month, three letters (Jan through Dec)
+			- Added "z" for the day of the year (starting from 0)
+			- Added "l" for a full textual representation of the day of the week (Monday through Sunday)
+			- Added "D" for a textual representation of a day, three letters (Mon through Sun)
+			- Added "w" for numeric representation of the day of the week (0 for Sunday through 6 for Saturday)
+			- Added "S" for english ordinal suffix for the day of the month, 2 characters (st, nd, rd or th)
+			- Added "N" for ISO-8601 numeric representation of the day of the week (1 for Monday through 7 for Sunday)

 	Usage:
 	------
 		$your_variable = new PHPdate();			// Using PHP default timezone (you can set this in 'php.ini')